Interim Associate Dean, College of Liberal Arts and Professor of Philosophy

-Sam Imbo is a professor of Philosophy and the director of the African American Studies Program.
-He also held the Hanna Chair in Philosophy from September 2005 until May 2009.
-He arrived at Hamline in 1996 after earning his BA (Hons) in 1985 from the University of Nairobi in Kenya and his graduate work, both the MA (1990) and the PhD (1985) degrees from Purdue University in West Lafayette, Indiana.
+Sam Imbo is a professor of philosophy.
+He held the position of Hanna Chair in Philosophy from September, 2005 until May, 2009.
+He arrived at Hamline in 1996 after earning his BA (Hons) in 1985 from the University of Nairobi in Kenya and his graduate degrees, both the MA (1990) and the PhD (1995), from Purdue University in West Lafayette, Indiana.
 His teaching, writing, and research interests are in the areas of comparative philosophy, African philosophy, and social and political philosophy.
 Sam combines his training in philosophy with an interest in study abroad and has led study abroad trips to Kenya and Jamaica.
 He also taught a block seminar in Germany at Trier University in 2008 on the theme of American Islam.
-Sam will spend 2013-14 in England at the University of York as the Resident Director of the Hamline in York Program.
+And, during the academic year 2013-14, Sam was the Resident Director of the Hamline in York Program at the University of York in England.

 Sam is an avid table tennis player.
 He is the 2013 Minnesota State U2000 Champion.